LINDA WERTHEIMER, Host:

 VARNEY: Talk about how when you're doing this solo, how you're holding yourself differently now because of learning the Alexander Technique.

-Ms. JOSEPHINE GRAY (Alexander Technique Instructor): Let the neck be free.
+JOSEPHINE GRAY: Let the neck be free.
 Yeah.
 Let the head move forward and up, and yes.

 VARNEY: I'm on my hands and knees next to Josephine Gray, trying to relearn how to stand up.
 Jo, as she likes to be called, teaches the technique and says low back pain is a common complaint of clients.